You may be wondering, "what is my IP?" As in, "what is this number that is so important?"

 There are a couple of reasons.
 The first is that the Internet is huge and very important.
 Like an enormous ship, it can't turn on a dime, so even though IPv6 was invented in 1994, it will take a long time to implement it.
 Also, this is the fundamental code of the most powerful communication tool ever created: they have to be careful that there are no bugs or the results could be catastrophic.

 In its current form, IPv6 also can't do a lot of what IPv4 can.
-In some cases, computer scientists are working on ways to make the new protocol handle the same services as the old one.
+In some cases, computer scientists are working on ways to make the new protocol handle the same things as the old one.
 In other cases, IPv6 actually accomplishes tasks in a superior way to IPv4, so we have to wait for those methods to become more mainstream.

 That being said, IPv6 is coming.
 My IP, yours, everyone's will be using this protocol.

 An IP leak is when your true IP address, with the associated private data, is visible to third parties.
-Many security tools are meant to prevent an IP leak, but may still allow your activity to be seen.
-Even a few seconds of vulnerability can reveal banking logins, your social security number, or other important activity.
+Many security tools are meant to prevent an IP leak, but may still allow your public activity to be seen.
+Even a few seconds of vulnerability can reveal banking logins, your social security number, or other important data.